jackmedda/RS-BGExplainer/README.md

 # Usage

-The file [main.py](gnnuers/main.py) is the entry point for every step to execute in our pipeline.
+The file [main.py](gnnuers/main.py) is the entry point for every step to execute our pipeline.

 ## 1. Configuration